microsoft/react-native-windows-samples/docs/getting-started.md

 Follow these steps to build a version of your app that you can install or publish to the store.
 This version will package your bundle and assets into the APPX package so you don't need to run Metro.

-- Open the solution in Visual Studio
+- Open the solution in Visual Studio.
 - Select the Release configuration from the Configuration Manager drop-down.
 - Build the solution.
 You can now launch without first launching Metro.
 - If you want to build an APPX package to share or publish, use the **Project** > **Publish** > **Create App Packages...** option.

+- If you want to build via the CLI, run `npx react-native run-windows --release` in your project root.
+Note your project must have a [certificate](https://docs.microsoft.com/en-us/windows/msix/package/create-certificate-package-signing) in `windows/<App>` before running this command.

 > The Debug configuration uses the Web Debugger by default, which means the application's JavaScript code runs in Chrome.<br>
 > If you're getting different runtime behavior between the Release and Debug configurations, consider disabling the `UseWebDebugger` setting in [`App.cpp`](https://github.com/microsoft/react-native-windows/blob/6b415659aa017dbc41e3f28e817fb768a8e80435/vnext/template/cpp-app/src/App.cpp#L30) or [`App.xaml.cs`](https://github.com/microsoft/react-native-windows/blob/6b415659aa017dbc41e3f28e817fb768a8e80435/vnext/template/cs-app/src/App.xaml.cs#L20) to get the same behavior in the Debug configuration.